coderefinery/coderefinery.org/content/join/staff.md

 ## Run your own breakout rooms and/or provide local support

-Go one step beyond simple advertising: organize your local community, organize people into teams (if desired), set up in-person on online spaces to watch the course and do the exercises together.
+The idea is simple: you form a team to attend a workshop.
+You watch the main stream however you want (in a meeting room or online), and we have "exercise breaks" where your team works locally under your guidance.
+The teaching is "free" and you can focus on local, impactful support and mentoring.

-We can support you however possible, for example more chat support, training team leaders, and you can join our planning meetings.
+Our workshops are designed with this in mind, and it's one attendance option at our own universities.
+We try to provide clear guides (as best we can), and are happy to have you join our channels to coordinate.
+You don't have to be an expert, you can learn at the same time.
 Read more about [local advertisement and breakout rooms](https://coderefinery.github.io/manuals/local-breakout-rooms/).

-For any of these, you can get started by [join a meeting](@/join/meetings.md) and say hi, or [join our chat](https://coderefinery.github.io/manuals/chat/) and introduce yourself in the "#new members" stream.
-Or contact anyone you know for a recommendation on how to get involved - we aren't that formal yet.
+For any of these, you can get started by [join a meeting](@/join/meetings.md) and say hi, or [join our chat](https://coderefinery.github.io/manuals/chat/) and introduce yourself in the "#greetings" or specific workshop stream.

 {{ enddiv() }}